List of Austin Powers characters: Felicity Shagwell

 Felicity Shagwell is a CIA agent who is partnered with Austin Powers when it is discovered that Vanessa is a Fembot and to help Austin get his mojo back.
-Like Vanessa, she is very beautiful physically, which Austin simply cannot resist being attracted to.
+Like Vanessa, she is very beautiful and Austin is very attracted to her.
 However, she is much more attracted to him than Vanessa initially was, and they fall in love with one another.
 (See Austin Powers: The Spy Who Shagged Me).

 Felicity is notable for having slept with Fat Bastard in the line of duty to place a tracking device on him, which at first Austin is unhappy with.
 However, he eventually forgives her, and they work together to defeat Dr. Evil.
 She was originally intended to appear in the third film, in a scene that explained what happened to her character, but the scene was cut from the final release.